 With Edinburgh Gardens, Merri Creek and the Inner Circle Railway Linear Parklands Fitzroy North has a diverse and connected open space network.
-The network will be strengthened with the additional of one Small Local open space so that everyone living in Fitzroy North can easily walk to open space nearby in the future.
-This includes expanding Edwards Place Reserve near Edinburgh Gardens so that the local community can use it when the gardens are busy given they are the most popular open space in the City.
+The network will be strengthened with the addition of one Small Local open space so that the community living and working in Fitzroy North B can easily walk to open space nearby in the future without crossing major roads.
+For Fitzroy North C and D, Edwards Place Reserve near Edinburgh Gardens is recommended to be expanded in size so that the local community can use it when the gardens are busy given they are the most popular open space in the City.
+The 2031-2041 resident forecasts indicate a substantial further increase in the resident population and additional public open space will be required to meet the open space needs of the additional population when the time comes.

-There is potential to improve the recreational quality and diversity of facilities in the Small Local open spaces in Fitzroy North so that they appeal to all age groups.
-The additional open space can be designed to provide a diversity of facilities for the existing and future population.
+There is potential to improve the recreational quality and diversity of facilities in the Small Local open spaces in Fitzroy North so that they appeal to the broader community including all age groups.
+Upgrades to these, combined with the new and expanded areas of open space will aim to cater to the local open space needs as suitable alternatives to Edinburgh Gardens, given the high levels of use and activity at the Gardens.